The Rise of Large Language Models and the Direction and Impact of US Federal Research Funding: LLM use and semantic distinctiveness in US federal research funding

-We relate distinctiveness to LLM involvement ($\alpha$), estimating regressions that include grant start year, field, and investigator (PI and co-PI) fixed effects, along with controls for requested or awarded funding amount (Supplementary Note~\ref{subsection:regression}).
+We relate LLM involvement ($\alpha$) to distinctiveness, estimating regressions that include grant start year, field, and investigator (PI and co-PI) fixed effects, along with controls for requested or awarded funding amount (\textit{SI Appendix}~\ref{subsection:regression}).
 These fixed effects absorb time-invariant heterogeneity at the field and investigator levels while accounting for common shocks across grant start years.
-Across all four datasets, including private submissions and public awards for both NSF and NIH, higher $\alpha$ is consistently associated with lower distinctiveness percentiles (Fig.~\ref{fig:Figure2}, Supplementary Note~\ref{subsection:regression}, Supplementary Tables~\ref{table:NSF_private_1y_distance}-\ref{table:NIH_public_1y_distance}), indicating that proposals and awards with greater LLM involvement are positioned closer to the grants that the agency funded most recently.
-For example, for NSF awards, moving from low LLM involvement (25th percentile) to high LLM involvement (75th percentile) corresponds to a \textasciitilde 5-point decrease in the distinctiveness percentile; for NIH awards, the decrease is \textasciitilde 4 points.
+Across all four datasets, including private submissions and public awards for both NSF and NIH, higher $\alpha$ is consistently associated with lower distinctiveness percentiles (Fig.~\ref{fig:Figure2}, \textit{SI Appendix}~\ref{subsection:regression}, \textit{SI Appendix} Tables~\ref{tab:PrivateNSF-Embedding-1yr}-\ref{table:NIH_public_1y_distance}), indicating that proposals and awards with greater LLM involvement are positioned closer to the grants that the agency funded most recently.
+For example, for NSF awards, moving from low LLM involvement (25th percentile) to high LLM involvement (75th percentile) corresponds to a $\sim$5-point decrease in the distinctiveness percentile; for NIH awards, the decrease is $\sim$4 points.
+Because distinctiveness is measured as a within-year percentile rank relative to the full distribution of proposals and awards in the same agency and year, this shift indicates that proposals and awards with higher LLM involvement are repositioned meaningfully among their immediate peers.
 Importantly, the investigator fixed effects compare each investigator only to themselves across proposals and awards rather than comparing different investigators to one another.
-We see that for the same investigator's proposals and awards, when the LLM involvement is higher, their proposals and awards become systematically less distinctive.
-These findings suggest that as LLM use rises, the proposal and award portfolio shifts toward the center of recently funded work, providing empirical evidence of idea homogenization in federal research funding that is already occurring across both agencies.
+Thus, these estimates capture within-investigator changes in positioning: for the same investigator's proposals and awards, when the LLM involvement is higher, their proposals and awards become systematically less distinctive.
+These findings suggest that as LLM use rises, the proposal and award portfolio shifts toward the center of recently funded work, providing empirical evidence of a consistent reduction in semantic distinctiveness in federal research funding that is already occurring across both agencies.
+Note that this analysis exploits within-investigator variation in LLM involvement, reporting conditional correlations within investigators, not causal estimates.
+We therefore interpret LLM involvement as associated with the positioning, selection, and downstream output of federally funded research, not as a cause of these outcomes.